-Well, the preliminary overnight's TV ratings are in, and the day three numbers for the Democrat National Convention are down.
+Well, the preliminary overnights, TV ratings are in, and the day three numbers for the Democrat National Convention are down.

-Down a little bit.
+They're flat, down a little bit.

 There's no bump.

-And they may have tuned in and saw Tim Kane instead of Obama.
+And they may have tuned in and saw Tim Kaine instead of Obama and said, you know what?

 I think I'll watch the season finale of Wayward Pines, which depicts the end of the human race.

-So what's one of the other?
+So what's one of the other Democrat convention or Wayward Pines?

-Democrat Convention or Wayward Pines, the end of the human race is the subject matter.
+The end of the human race is the subject matter.

 Greetings, welcome back.